 The idea for a national organization came in 1895 as members of the Farmers Mutual Hail Insurance Company of Iowa’s board of directors sat around a table after a meeting of their state association.
 It was suggested that Walter A. Rutledge, who had started Farmers Mutual Hail several years earlier, should invite mutual insurance executives from other states to consider forming a national association.
 That meeting, held the following year in Chicago, is considered the first organizational meeting of what was initially called the National Association of Co-Operative Mutual Insurance Companies.

 For more than 120 years NAMIC has been serving in the best interests of mutual insurance companies – large and small – across the United States as well as in Canada.
-We are the largest property/casualty insurance trade association with more than 1,400 member companies serving more than 170 million auto, home, and business policyholders.
-NAMIC member companies write $253 billion in annual premiums, and have 54 percent of homeowners, 43 percent of automobile, and 35 percent of the business insurance markets.
+NAMIC membership includes more than 1,400 member companies.
+The association supports regional and local mutual insurance companies on main streets across America along with many of the country’s largest national insurers.
+NAMIC member companies write $268 billion in annual premiums and together account for 59 percent of homeowners, 46 percent of automobile, and 29 percent of the business insurance markets.

 By providing positive contributions to our society through a financially sound, competitive, and ethical insurance industry, NAMIC member companies better serve their policyholders and the communities where they do business.
 We strengthen and support our members and the mutual property/casualty insurance industry by leadership in advocacy, public policy, public affairs, and member services.